hsallaku/MC-Chat/README.md

 ## Contributors

-Special thanks to the amazing people who have contributed to this project:
+Special thanks to the amazing people who have collaborated with me on this project:

 - Gary LaPicola
 - Thomas Scardino